-In UiPath Studio, variables are used to store multiples type of data.
+In UiPath Studio, variables are used to store multiple types of data.
 Another key aspect of variables is that their value can change so that you can, for example, control how many times the body of a loop is executed.

 Variables need to be created with different names, even if used in different Scopes.
 You can check out our Workflow Design Naming Conventions recommendations.